stevenayers/opensearch/README.md

 - JSON
 - [Dgraph](https://dgraph.io)

+## Release Notes
+This release is the last monolith release of the API.
+Adding in display depth and infinite crawling while still returning a response in a reasonable time frame is not possible when the node is also having to run background workloads.

+Next steps will be to improve monitoring and figure out the best distributed design to move to.

 ## Getting Started
 Warning: Expect performance issues when running clamber and dgraph locally, avoid running a depth higher than 3.